nilkanthagholap/Portfolio/README.md

 open index.html

 **Contributing**
-If you have suggestions or improvements, feel free to fork the repository, create a new branch, and submit a pull request.
+Feel free to fork the repository, create a new branch, and submit a pull request if you have suggestions or improvements.
 Contributions are always welcome!

 **License**
 you can use this template.

 **Contact**
 For any questions or inquiries, feel free to reach out:

 Email: nilkanthagholap1@gmail.com

 LinkedIn: [Nilkantha Gholap](http://www.linkedin.com/in/nilkantha-gholap)